micmejia/bible-dump/AMPC/Luke/Luke 16.md

 No servant is able to serve two masters; for either he will hate the one and love the other, or he will stand by _and_ be devoted to the one and despise the other.
-You cannot serve God and mammon (riches, or [^k]anything in which you trust and on which you rely).
+You cannot serve God and mammon (riches, or anything in which you trust and on which you rely).